stem-piano/stem-piano-g-main/documentation/component_manual.md

 Link: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/pls00

 This small circuit board connects on top of pedal header J46.
+The PLS board is needed if pedal resistors R23, R25, and R28 are installed.
+Most pedals are passive and require installing these resistors and therefore for most pedal applications the PLS board is recommended.

-Adjusts the pedal voltage as explained in this logged issue - https://github.com/gzweigle/DIY-Grand-Digital-Piano/issues/26.
+The PLS board adjusts the pedal voltage as explained in this logged issue - https://github.com/gzweigle/DIY-Grand-Digital-Piano/issues/26.

-The piano will function without this board.
+The piano will function without the PLS board.
 The downside of not using this board is that the pedal voltage exceeds the maximum input voltage of the analog-to-digital converter (ADC) with respect to the voltage reference level.

 Instructions for attaching PLS are in the *Assembly Manual*.